chrisosaurus/a-linear-lisp/README.md

 A minimal linear lisp experiment

-A-linear-lisp (ALL) is an expression lisp in administrative normal form, all variables are linear and must be used exactly once.
+A-linear-lisp (ALL) is an expression lisp in administrative normal form, all variables are linear and must be used exactly once in every branch of execution.

+Functions are non-linear and can only be declared at the top-level.
+There is no support for closures or higher-order functions.

 ## Forms: